bikerben33/documentation/content/en/monitors/downtimes/_index.md

 ## Manage

-The [Manage Downtimes page][1] displays the list of active and scheduled downtimes.
+The [Manage Downtime page][1] displays the list of active and scheduled downtimes.
 Select a downtime to view details, edit, or delete it.
 Details include its creator, its scope, and a list of the monitors it applies to.
 Use the facets panel and the search bar to filter the list on the `Creator`, the `Scope`, `Monitor Tags`, or `Active`, `Automuted`, `Recurring` parameters.

 {{< img src="monitors/downtimes/downtime_manage.png" alt="manage downtime page" style="width:100%;">}}